Nikita-developer38/ecommers_NM/README.md

-# Royal Flavors E-Commerce Platform
+# People Mart E-Commerce Platform

 A feature-rich e-commerce website built with **React**, designed for a seamless and user-friendly shopping experience.